 If you live in Scotland and are a Scottish taxpayer, different income tax rates and bands apply to your earned income.
 There is more information in our section on Scottish income tax.

-One of the most common reasons why tax underpayments happen is because an individual has two sources of income (employment or pension type) both of which have PAYE operated on them.
-This can be either at the same time or one after the other and the PAYE system deducts the personal allowance from both sources.
-You can only have one allowance and one set of tax rate bands in each tax year so if you have two sources of income at the same time you would normally expect to see a “BR” code used against your second source.
+One of the most common reasons why tax underpayments happen is because an individual has two sources of income (employment or pension type) in a tax year, both of which have PAYE operated on them.
+This can be either at the same time or one after the other and the PAYE system allocates the personal allowance from both sources.
+You can only have one personal allowance and one set of tax rate bands in each tax year so if you have two sources of income you would normally expect to see a “BR” code used against your second source.
 You can find out more about multiple sources of employment type income on our webpage ’multiple sources of employment and/or pension income or state benefits’.